What's new to taxes

 Covid-19 Tax Info

-- Work-from-home expenses - If you had to work from home due to COVID-19 closures in 2021, you're able to make claims in the Employment Expenses section on forms T777 or T777S , under the same rules introduced in 2020.
-Learn more about which expenses you can claim.
+- Work-from-home expenses - If you had to work from home due to COVID-19 closures in 2022, you can make claims in the Employment Expenses section on forms T777 or T777S , under the same rules introduced in 2020.

-The Seniors' Home Safety Tax Credit - This new credit supports seniors in making their homes safer and more accessible, with a credit of 25% up to a max $10,000 in eligible expenses.
+TSeniors' Home Safety Tax Credit - This temporary credit supports seniors in making their homes safer and more accessible, with a credit of 25% up to a max $10,000 in eligible expenses.

 Home Renovation Tax Credit - This new non-refundable tax credit allows homeowners to claim eligible home renovation expenses.